mcgivrer/ufo/docs/book.md

 The header will contain all not displayed information, let’s talk about metadata about the page, and the body will describe the visible part. from title to text and images in a standard page.
 The header in our index page will define the title of the page with the `<title\>` tag, and set a default CSS file where to define global styles of rendering for any text or other visual tag in our page. this file will be the `styles/main.css` file. it will reset some default  behaviors of the browser and set some values for our own needs. we will dig with detail those css commands later.

-## The Javascript main.mjs
+## The JavaScript main.mjs

-The `main.mjs` file is a javascript module to start the `Game` object and request a frame update to the browser to call with constant frequency to update the game.
+The `main.mjs` file is a JavaScript module to start the `Game` object and request a frame update to the browser to call with constant frequency to update the game.
 This will call our game loop, through the `Game#update()` method.

 ```javascript
 import {Game} from './game.mjs';